callzhang/BrightData/docs/technical.md

 ## System Overview

 The BrightData Database System is a comprehensive Python library for accessing and filtering data using the BrightData API across multiple datasets.
-The system provides type-safe database queries with built-in support for various e-commerce datasets, enhanced with semantic embedding analysis for competitive intelligence and market research.
+The system provides type-safe database queries with built-in support for various e-commerce datasets for competitive intelligence and market research.

 ## Core Components